IUSCA/bioloop/docs/dataset_duplication.md

 - The workers processing a dataset won't proceed.
 - UI controls that can allow writing to a dataset will be disabled.

-On the API layer, the state locks are enforced by the use of the `dataset_state_check` layer within the `/datasets` route.
-Workers and UI have utility methods to achieve the same.
+In the API layer, the state locks are enforced by the use of the `dataset_state_check` middleware.
+Workers and UI have utility methods to determine the state of a dataset.

 ### Resumable
 - The steps outlined above for the acceptance/rejection of a duplicate dataset can be resumed in case of an error occurs in either the API layer or the workflow layer.